stain/ro-index-paper/manuscript.md

 Ethics policies: All research must have been conducted within an appropriate ethical framework.
 Details of approval by the authors’ institution or an ethics committee must be provided in the Methods section.
 Please refer to the detailed ’Ethics’ section in our editorial policies for more information.
  -->

-For this study we aim to build **RO-Index**, a broad and comprehensive corpus of Research Objects found "in the wild".
-The proposed methodology follows multiple strands to find the "breeding grounds" of research objects and describes how Research Objects are selected for inclusion in the corpus.

 ### Finding Research Objects